Delimiter-Ashish/bpd-budget-payroll-analysis/README.md

 ## Attribution

-This project was originally completed as part of a group course project.
-(CAS CS 506) I was responsible for the data preprocessing, analysis, modeling, visualization, and system integration.
+This project was originally completed as part of a group course project (CAS CS 506).
+I was responsible for the data preprocessing, analysis, modeling, visualization, and system integration.

 ---